-Pause for 30 seconds before beginning the opening prayer.
-In advance, assign two readers to read aloud the following prayer:
+Pause for 30 seconds before beginning the opening prayer

-Shake Us from Our Slumber
+Opening Prayer Shake Us from Our Slumber

 When our eyes do not see the gravity of racial justice, Shake us from our slumber and open our eyes, O Lord.

 When out of fear we are frozen into inaction, Give us a spirit of bravery, O Lord.